 Start Here - Enter your zip

-Today, clay roofing is considered a premium material, often used on upscale homes and luxury commercial properties.
-In addition to beauty, real clay tiles are one of the most durable and longest-lasting roofs designed to protect your house for decades to come.
+Today, clay tile is regarded as a premium roofing material, often used on upscale homes and luxury commercial properties.
+In addition to beauty, these tiles are one of the most durable and longest-lasting roofs designed to protect your house for decades to come.

-Our estimate includes the cost of all permits, the entire roof system including underlayment and accessories, as well as dump fees.
+Our estimate includes all permits, the entire roof system including underlayment and accessories, as well as dump fees.

 Removal of old roofing is not included, and can rack up an additional $1,000-3,500 depending on the size of the roof and material.